openMF/ppi-vision/README.md

 # PPI-Vision :iphone:

-Vision PPI is a computer vision and machine learning based app to help in filling out the PPI Survey.
-There are two broad aspects to this project - The android app which provides the interface to the field officer for conducting the survey and the machine learning models which will be used to analyze the images captured.
+Vision PPI is a computer vision and machine learning based android app designed to help in filling out the PPI Survey.
+There are two broad aspects to this project - The android app which provides the interface to the field officer for conducting the survey and the machine learning models which are used in the backend of app to analyze the images captured.

 ## Wiki 📙